 Wrap-Around Educational Support

-Lynne and Bernie are retired teachers with experience in working with schools and students.
-Their job is to help selected students by providing wrap-around support.
+Debbie is a retired teacher with years of experience.
+Her job is to help selected students by providing wrap-around support.
 This is accomplished by communicating with student, tutor, YPP staff, parents, guardians, teachers, school personnel and representatives of other appropriate community agencies in order to enhance positive interactions and develop sustainable strategies for the on-going support and ultimate success of any targeted student.

 If you are a high school or university-aged student in the Cape Breton area and would like to be a volunteer with Youth Peer, please call Peggy at 902 539-8228 or email: firstname.lastname@example.org